-Whanganui District Council is a territorial authority (local government) which operates in the Whanganui District.
+Whanganui District Council is a territorial authority (local government) servicing the Whanganui District.

 The Local Government Act 2002 states that the purpose of local government is to:

 Twelve elected members (Councillors) and a Mayor are elected every three years by voters in the Whanganui District to represent them.
 The elected members employ a Chief Executive to run the everyday business of the council.
-Our Chief Executive is Kym Fell.
+Our Chief Executive is David Langford.

 Some of the services the Whanganui District Council provides include:

 The activities and services undertaken by councils across New Zealand can differ widely, as long as they consult with their communities.
 Our Council consults our community though our Annual Plan, Long Term Plan and other strategies, bylaws and policies.